IBM/dbb/Pipeline/PackageBuildOutputs/README.md

-# Package Build Outputs in tar format
+# Package Build Outputs in TAR format

 ## Summary

-This sample shows how to create a tar-file with the build outputs based on the DBB Build Report after a successful build.
+This sample shows how to create a TAR file with the build outputs based on the DBB Build Report after a successful build.

 The package can be uploaded to an artifact repository and used in a scripted deployment.
 Another area, where this script is beneficial as a sample, is to adapt this script in publishing shared copybooks to an artifact repository and to pull them into the build process.
 The `ArtifactRepositoryHelpers.groovy` allow you to upload and download packages from Artifactory.
 The `ArtifactRepositoryHelpers` script is a very simple implementation sufficient for a show case, **_we recommend_** to use the Artifactory publishers which are available with your CI pipeline coordinator.